-Inspired by Diego Rivera's 1930s San Francisco murals and outraged by US foreign policy in Central America, Mission artists set out in...
+Inspired by Diego Rivera's 1930s San Francisco murals and outraged by US foreign policy in Central America, 1970s Mission muralistas ...

 Precita Eyes Mission Mural Tours

-Muralists lead two-hour tours on foot or bike covering 60 to 70 murals in a six- to 10-block radius of mural-bedecked Balmy Alley;...
+Muralists lead weekend walking tours covering 60 to 70 Mission murals in a six- to 10-block radius of mural-bedecked Balmy Alley.
+Tours...

 Indie-rock organic ice cream may permanently spoil you for Top 40 flavors.
 Once Thai Curry Peanut Butter and Magnolia Brewery Stout have...